siruguri/railsschool-catchup-ruby/level1/v2/course_content/control_and_functions.md

 * Zero or more arguments (function inputs are called "arguments," just as how your Ruby program's inputs are called command-line arguments).
 For example, you might have a `multiply` function which multiplies two numbers - those will be the "arguments" of the function.
 * A single return value: This is the output of the function.
 In the case of our `multiply` function above, if the arguments were **7** and **8**, then the _return value_ would be **56**.

 In Ruby, functions are called _methods_.
-Note that in Ruby, all methods must have a return value.
+Note that in Ruby, all methods will have a return value, even if you think you didn't explicitly return such a value.
 We'll see shortly why that's the case.

 Methods in Ruby are created or defined using the `def` keyword.
 Here's a method that takes one argument and prints it to screen (we'll worry in a bit about what its return value is.)